Reidond/vscode-mikero-tools-integration/README.md

 ## Features

 This extension add context menu actions for Mikero Tools.
-Super useful when you do not want to switch beetwen or write scripts when building your mods
+Super useful when you do not want to switch beetwen terminal and editor or write scripts when building your mods

 ## Requirements